sthefanyspina/Blog-Website/README.md

 # Blog-Website

-Create a responsive website for blogging using HTML, CSS and jQuery
+## for index.html , style.css and main.js follow up with the video